manjotmb20/Rdatasets/doc/Stat2Data/rst/Gunnels.rst

 Details
 ~~~~~~~

-This datset comes from a study on the habitat preferences of a species
+This dataset comes from a study on the habitat preferences of a species
 of eel, called a gunnel.
 Biologist Jake Shorty sampled quadrats along a
 coastline and recorded whether or not the species was found in the
 quadrat.